Towngate, Clifton, Brighouse, HD6 4HX

 Some of our Church community continue to worship at home by following Worship at Home services provided by our Minister and the Vine.

 Sunday Evening services at 6pm continue via Zoom and may be in the style of Taize, Celtic Evening Worship, reflection and discussion.
 Contact the Church if you would like to join in.
-Email Hebden Royd Methodist Church (firstname.lastname@example.org).
+Email is to Hebden Royd Methodist Church (email@example.com).